Analysis | Trump’s new focus: False, ironic claims about Biden leveraging his office to make money

 There’s not only no evidence that Joe Biden got $3.5 million, there’s not even any clear evidence that his son Hunter Biden did.

-As you are likely aware, most of the Trumpworld's focus on Biden family moneymaking centers on Hunter, who clearly to some extent used his last name as a lever for success in the business world.
-Here, again, there's some irony, this idea that Trump or members of his family are in a position to excoriate Hunter Biden for using his family name to make more money.
+As you are probably aware, most of the Trumpworld’s focus on Biden family moneymaking centers on Hunter, who clearly to some extent used his last name as a lever for success in the business world.
+Here, again, there’s some irony: this idea that Trump or members of his family are in a position to excoriate Hunter Biden for using his family name to make more money.

 The specific allegation made by Trump here derives from a report produced by his political allies in the Senate.
 Sen. Ron Johnson (R-Wis.), chairman of the Senate Homeland Security and Governmental Affairs Committee, launched an investigation into Hunter Biden earlier this year in a fairly explicit effort to dig up something politically useful to Trump’s reelection bid.
 One of the findings was that the wife of a former mayor of the Russian capital had paid a firm called Rosemont Seneca Thornton $3.5 million for consulting fees.

 Hunter Biden was a co-founder of a firm called Rosemont Seneca — without the Thornton.
-(His firm had reportedly explored deals with another company called the Thornton Group, which is likely where the addendum came from.)
+(His firm had reportedly explored deals with another company called the Thornton Group, which is probably where the addendum came from.)
 Hunter Biden’s lawyer has denied that his client was a co-founder of Rosemont Seneca Thornton and denied that he was paid $3.5 million.
 Democrats on the Senate committee reviewed the documents underpinning the claim that the money flowed to Biden without finding any evidence that it did.

 It’s possible that Biden was connected to the Rosemont Seneca Thornton and received some portion of the money.
 But there’s no proof that he was and did, and certainly there’s no evidence that Joe Biden got $3.5 million.